joschne/kafka-http-sink-connector/README.md

 ### Installing Connector

-1. Download / build jar
+1. Download / build jar.
 2. Copy the jar to the desired location.
 For example, you can create a directory named `<path-to-kafka>/share/kafka/plugins` then copy the connector plugin jar.
 3. Add this to the plugin path in your Connect properties file.
 For example, `plugin.path=/usr/local/share/kafka/plugins`.
 Kafka Connect finds the plugins using its plugin path.
 A plugin path is a comma-separated list of directories defined in the Kafka Connect's worker configuration.
 4. Start the Connect workers with that configuration.
 Connect will discover all connectors defined within those plugins.